iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 }
 ```

 Now, you can deploy the above smart contract using Remix, Hardhat, or any tool you prefer.
-Here’s a tutorial to follow to deploy to [ShimmerEVM using Remix](#todo).
+Here's a tutorial to follow to deploy to [ShimmerEVM using Remix](https://wiki.iota.org/shimmer/tutorials/shimmerevm-setup).

-Once you’ve deployed your contract, you can check the Explorer to see if it’s confirmed.
-You can also verify your contract on the Explorer by going to your [contract page](https://explorer.evm.testnet.shimmer.network/address/0x1154ACEc3b5Bc2A275f51A05400A8592465566fb).
+Once you've deployed your contract, you can check the [Explorer](https://explorer.evm.testnet.shimmer.network) to see if it's confirmed.
+You can verify your contract on the Explorer by going to your [contract page](https://explorer.evm.testnet.shimmer.network/address/0x1154ACEc3b5Bc2A275f51A05400A8592465566fb).

-:::info
+:::info ABI

-Please make a note of the ABI while you’re compiling it.
+Please make a note of the ABI while you're compiling it.
 You will need it later.

 :::

 ## Front-end
-Now, let's start writing our front-end app.

 Most of the front end is design work which is not the focus of this tutorial, so let’s jump to the js part.
 You can use [this project](https://github.com/anistark/smart-contracts-demo/tree/main/voting) if you’re looking for a ready design to get started.
+Feel free to make changes to the design to suit your needs.

 We will also use [Metamask](https://wiki.iota.org/shimmer/smart-contracts/guide/evm/tooling/#metamask) in this section, so please ensure you have installed and logged in to Metamask.
 The first thing you need to do is check that Metamask is accessible from your dApp:

 ```javascript!
 const provider = new ethers.providers.Web3Provider(window.ethereum);
 ```

-If you're able to access `provider`, it's all good.
-Let's proceed.
+If you can access `provider`, it's all good.

-:::info
+:::info Ethers

 Learn more about what else you can do with ethers from the [ethers docs](https://docs.ethers.org/v5/getting-started/).

 :::

 You need to create a `signer` which will be used to sign transactions from your dApp:

 ```javascript!
 const signer = provider.getSigner();
 ```

-Create a contract client which will represent the contract and help with calling functions of it using `CONTRACT_ADDRESS` and `CONTRACT_ABI`, which you should have from the above steps:
+Create a contract client which will represent the contract and help with calling the contract's functions using `CONTRACT_ADDRESS` and `CONTRACT_ABI`, which you should have from the above steps:

 ```javascript!
 const contractClient = new ethers.Contract(